elizabethsi/webdriverio-example/README.md

 ### views

-Contains pug templates that will be served by the
+Contains pug templates that will be served by the Koa app.
+Each one is served at its corresponding path (i.e. /foo will load the 'foo' template).